arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 }
 ```

-Within the `loop()` method, it will seek available data over the RS485 interface and handle the packet accordingly when captured.
-It will manage out-of-range inputs and apply them to the intended relay and status LED.
-If the user sends values that are not exactly `1` to `4`, the `readValue` will go through module operation and return the remainder from the integer division.
-It is a helpful and wise way to handle the data to relay to the corresponding target destination.
+In the main loop of the sketch, we will seek data sent over RS-485 and handle it accordingly.
+It manages out-of-range inputs and applies in-range data to the intended relay and status LED.
+If the sender device sends values that are not between `1` and `4`, the `readValue` variable will go through module operation and return the remainder from the integer division; this is an example of how to manage out-of-range data.

-Here, the `RS485.receive()` enables reception.
-The `RS485.available()` then obtains several bytes available for reading from the RS485 port and is the data saved inside the serial receive buffer.
-The `RS485.read()` will seek incoming serial data if actual data has arrived.
-Finally, after managing the data, `RS485.noReceive()` will be called to disable reception to let the resources use the retrieved data for desired tasks.
+The `RS485.receive()` function enables data reception via RS-485, then the `RS485.available()` function is used to identify if there is data available via RS-485 to read it; when data is available, the `RS485.read()` function will read the data and store it in the readValue variable.
+Finally, after managing the received data, the `RS485.noReceive()` function is used to disable data reception over RS-485:

 ```arduino
 void loop() {